About the Playbook

 The suggestions in this Playbook are based on best practices and lessons learned from the XR Access and Teach Access initiatives and the collective knowledge and experiences of leaders and participants in each.
 The primary author was informed by strategies presented in The Method and The Magic: Every Leader’s Guide to Making Transformational Change Happen by Laurie Axelrod and Beth McDonald of Wheelhouse Group.

 XR Access and Teach Access are focused on advancing the development of accessible emerging technologies supported by PEAT in collaboration with their partners listed below.
 The partners and participants supporting these initiatives are helping to cement the foundation for a future where all technology is born accessible.
 Their journeys provide a blueprint for any leader seeking to launch an initiative to make an emerging technology accessible.

 As you read through this Playbook you’ll find examples from XR Access and Teach Access, providing insight into their approach to executing each play.
-For a deeper understanding of the steps the leaders of XR Access took to launch the initiative you can read the XR Access Case Study.
-In the coming months, we’ll also publish a case study on Teach Access.
+For a deeper understanding of the steps the leaders of XR Access and Teach Access took to launch the initiative you can read the XR Access Case Study and the Teach Access Case Study.

 About XR Access

 The XR Access Initiative, launched in July of 2019, is led by the Connected Experiences Lab at Cornell Tech and by Verizon Media, with support from the Partnership on Employment & Accessible Technology (PEAT).
 XR Access addresses challenges in the way of widespread development of accessible virtual, augmented, and mixed realities (XR) and sets the stage for a future where all emerging technologies are born accessible to people with disabilities.
 XR Access is a community of cross-sector participants with leaders from academia, advocacy organizations, industry, government, and the nonprofit sector.

 About Teach Access